undomained/teds/doc/contributing.rst

    make html

-in the ``doc`` directory and opening ``build/html/index.html`` in a web browser.
+in the :file:`doc` directory and opening :file:`build/html/index.html` in a web browser.
 When done editing, commit and push to the repository.
 Read the Docs service will automatically pick up the changes and update https://teds.rtfd.io/ within minutes.

 Debugging with GDB
 -------------------

 A debugger is a tool to run the target program under controlled conditions that allow the programmer to track its operations step by step and monitor changes in computer resources.
 It can give you more control in pinpointing the source of an unexpected state of the program (e.g. the calculation terminates early or finishes but yields incorrect results) compared to running the program normally (with either release or debug flags).
-The only requirement for running the GNU Debugger (GDB) is to include the ``-ggdb`` compiler flag.
+The only requirement for running the GNU Debugger (GDB) is to include the :token:`-ggdb` compiler flag.
 There are many tutorials about the GDB out there so we only list a few example commands here:

 - Start the GDB with the IM or L1B executable as an argument and then run with a configuration file as input: